Drivers Need More Patience, Less Confusion & Fewer Distractions

 - Be extra cautious.

 If you’ve been injured while traveling the I-496 and US-127 interchange, our Lansing car accident lawyers are available to answer your questions.
 Contact our Michigan accident attorneys today for a free initial consultation.
+Our Firm services those injured in motor vehicle accidents across the state.
+Whether you need a Grand Rapids Auto Accident Lawyer or an attorney in Kalamazoo, Metro Detroit, or Ann Arbor, our firm has you covered.

 * most recent statistics – source: Michigan Traffic Crash Facts